AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code-with-certs/README.md

    - Click on **Upload** certificate and select the certificate file to upload.
    - Click **Add**.
 Once the certificate is uploaded, the *thumbprint*, *start date*, and *expiration* values are displayed.

-Before running the sample, you will need to replace the values in the config
+Before running the sample, you will need to replace the values in the configuration object:

 ```javascript
 const config = {